A Stochastic Trust Region Algorithm Based on Careful Step Normalization: Numerical Experiments

 \subsection{Logistic Regression}

-As a first test case, we consider a problem of binary classification through logistic regression involving the \texttt{rcv1.binary} dataset available in the well-known LIBSVM repository; see~\cite{CC01a}.
-In particular, with training feature vectors $\{z_i\}_{i=1}^N \in \R{n} \times \cdots \times \R{n}$ and training labels $\{y_i\}_{i=1}^N \in \{-1,1\} \times \cdots \times \{-1,1\}$, the objective of this problem has the form \bequation f(x) = \frac{1}{N} \sum_{i=1}^N \log(1 + e^{-y_i(x^Tz_i)}). \eequation Also available is a testing dataset $\{(\zbar_i,\ybar_i)\}_{i=1}^{\Nbar}$.
-For this problem, the feature vectors have length $n = 47236$, the number of points in the training set is $N = 20242$, and the number of points in the testing set is $\Nbar = 677399$.
-In our experiments, we ran implementations of \ref{alg.trish} and SG and compare performance by comparing training and testing losses (i.e., the objective function~\eqref{eq.logistic_regression} evaluated with the training and testing data, respectively) as well as training and testing accuracy (i.e., for a given approximate solution, what fraction of the training and testing set, respectively, is classified correctly) for iterates throughout the optimization process.
+As a first test case, we considered the problem of binary classification through logistic regression using a few datasets available in the well-known LIBSVM repository; see~\cite{CC01a}.
+In particular, for each dataset, with training feature vector $z_i \in \R{n}$ and training label $y_i \in \{-1,1\}$ for all $i \in \{1,\dots,N\}$, the objective of this problem has the form \bequation f(x) = \frac{1}{N} \sum_{i=1}^N \log(1 + e^{-y_i(x^Tz_i)}). \eequation Also available in each case is a testing dataset $\{(\zbar_i,\ybar_i)\}_{i=1}^{\Nbar}$.

-For our purposes, we ran each algorithm for a single epoch (i.e., until $N$ training pairs have been accessed) with a fixed stepsize.
-To tune parameters for each algorithm, we searched over various mini-batch sizes for the stochastic gradient computations, stepsizes, and, for \ref{alg.trish}, values for the parameters $\gamma_1$ and $\gamma_2$.
-For each algorithm and each combination of these parameters, we ran the algorithm five times from the same starting point, keeping track of the parameter settings that lead to be best average testing accuracy over the five runs.